Things To Do In Istanbul In Winter & What To Expect

 The great thing about Istanbul is that you can make it as cheap or expensive as possible.
 It depends on what you choose to do and where you choose to eat.

-You can eat at super-expensive restaurants and pay thousands of lira for the benefit.
+You can eat at super-expensive restaurants and pay thousands of Turkish Lira for the benefit.
 Or, you can head to a local ocakbasi (BBQ restaurant) away from the main tourist streets and fill up on delicious local treats for a much lower price tag.

 During the New Year period, you’ll always find that hotel prices skyrocket.
 There are numerous things to do in Istanbul in December; this is the holiday season.